AlienX2001/all-in-one-v1.6.1/README.md

-# all-in-one-v1.5
+# all-in-one-v1.6
 ### The bot currently has the following features:-
   1. Moderation
-  2. Verification via hackthebox account identifiers and codeforces account handles
+  2. Verification via hackthebox account identifiers, tryhackme discord tokens and codeforces account handles
   3. A coding related quizzing game
 ### The following features are being worked upon:-
   * A music bot which can play music like bots like Rythm or Groovy